 Let Coach B. Help You Get the Life Insurance You Need, Even With a History Of Sleep Apnea

 We have relationships with underwriters from a number of insurance carriers and can submit private inquiries to acquire the best policy.
-This is a unique strategy and a professional really needs to help you.
+It is a unique strategy, and a professional needs to help you.

 An accurate record of the frequency at which you use your machine can strengthen your appeal.